Topics on this page

 dsa_control <option>

-In Linux:
+On Linux:

 sudo /opt/ds_agent/dsa_control <option>

-In macOS:
+On macOS:

-- Change to the agent's installation directory.
-For example:
+• Change to the agent's installation directory:

 cd "/Library/Application Support/com.trendmicro.DSAgent"